niedev/Blog/Articles/How_neural_networks_work.md

 #### Wait, but why?

 Why does a feed-forward neural network have this structure?
-Besides emulating the structure of some parts of our brain (yes, not only the artificial neuron is inspired by biology, but also a feed-forward network emulates a biological neural network), the reason behind such an architecture (and most likely also the reason behind the structure of our brain) is that a feed-forward network can emulate any possible function, with any number of input variables and any number of output variables, its accuracy depends on the number of neurons the network has and on the amount and quality of training data, the more they are, the closer the approximated function can be to the real one.
+Besides emulating the structure of some parts of our brain (yes, not only the artificial neuron is inspired by biology, but also a feed-forward network emulates a biological neural network), the reason behind such an architecture (and most likely also the reason behind the structure of our brain) is that **a feed-forward network can emulate any possible function, with any number of input variables and any number of output variables**, its accuracy depends on the number of neurons the network has and on the amount and quality of training data, the more they are, the closer the approximated function can be to the real one.

+This architecture can basically emulate a function based on the values ​​of its weights and biases, basically, these values ​​determine the shape of the neural network graph (which I remember is a function), so by modifying these values ​​(through training) we can emulate the graph (and therefore the behavior) of another function of which we only know certain points (training data).

+To understand why this is the case and have a visual demonstration I recommend reading [this excellent article by Michael Nielsen](http://neuralnetworksanddeeplearning.com/chap4.html) (this explanation is important, so don't skip it).

+This is a stunning result, it basically means that given any problem that can be represented as a function, a neural network can solve it (or that any behavior that can be represented as a function, a neural network can emulate it).

+**N.B.** If after reading this you went to buy Open AI shares, chill out, this does not mean that a neural network can solve any problem in practice, but that it can solve any problem that can be represented as a function and for which we have enough data to represent it well and enough parameters to emulate it well, even if there are many problems (or behaviors) that fall into this category, some will never be able to fall into it and others do not fall into it with current technologies.</br></br>

 ## Training